-This section is optional, but can help you to stand out in a stack of applications.
-Your special skills section is different from your ‘biggest strengths,’ as it lists different things that don’t directly pertain to phlebotomy, but could be useful on the job, such as strong communication skills, an ability to work with a diverse group of people, etc.
+This section is optional but can help you to stand out in a stack of applications.
+Your special skills section is different from your ‘biggest strengths,’ as it lists different things that don’t directly pertain to phlebotomy but could be useful on the job, such as strong communication skills, an ability to work with a diverse group of people, etc.

-Think about the day-to-day qualities that a phlebotomist might want to have in order to do a good job.
+Think about the day-to-day qualities that a phlebotomist might want to have to do a good job.
 If you can apply some of those qualities to yourself, don’t be afraid to list them here!
 It could just be an extra ‘push’ to get you ahead in the hiring process.

-If you didn’t go with an internship in phlebotomy, perhaps you performed some volunteer work for an agency, or worked with different organizations to help out where needed.
+If you didn’t go with an internship in phlebotomy, perhaps you performed some volunteer work for an agency or worked with different organizations to help out where needed.
 The work you did for any nonprofit organization doesn’t even have to deal with phlebotomy – employers will look at your willingness and eagerness to do more, and do good work as an employable trait, so don’t be afraid to list as many volunteer projects as you can.